Heat Pump Cost in Los Angeles & Ventura County (2026): What Installation & Running Costs Really Look Like

 • Required permits and inspections

-• Ductwork modifications (if needed)
+• Ductwork modifications when needed

 “Fast and friendly service!”